 Harlem Shoes – This dance shoe brand has a beautiful range of wide toe box in unique styles.
 You can also customize the sole material and heel height (if you don’t want zero drop).

-The Drifter Leather flats – These beautiful shoes are custom made and will take a long while to get to you, but sometimes you want a shoe that is perfectly made to your foot shape!
+The Drifter Leather flats – These beautiful shoes are custom made and will take some time to get to you, but sometimes you want a shoe that is perfectly made to your foot shape!
 They also have a limited selection of ready to ship styles.

 So there’s really no need to torture your body with high heels for weddings or other fancy occasions!
 For more ways to swap out uncomfortable foot-deforming shoes for barefoot shoes, check out my Wear This, Not That series.